chishiki-ai/chishiki-ai.github.io/content/webinar.md

 date: 2025-04-23T12:00:00Z
 draft: false
 ---
-The AI/ML Webinar series is co-hosted with [NHERI DesignSafe](https://www.designsafe-ci.org/)
+Chishiki AI and [NHERI DesignSafe](https://www.designsafe-ci.org/) are proud to announce a new webinar series on AI/ML in Engineering.

 ## Transformative potential of Machine Learning AI and in Geotechnical Engineering
 > Youssef Hashash, Ph.D., P.E., F. ASCE, NAE